Palace Cinemas (Australia): Operations

 Palace Cinema operate a variety of locations that specialise in international and local art-house films and cinema events.
 Palace has been managed by the Zeccola family since its inception.

 Palace Moore Park has a non-competition deal with its neighbouring cinema Hoyts to not screen mainstream titles.

-While Palace only owns one cinema in WA, it also operates several others in partnership with Luna Cinemas.
+While Palace only owns one cinema in Western Australia, it also operates several others in partnership with Luna Cinemas.
 The Luna Palace Cinemas line have their own independent website, membership program and offers.
 Palace Cinema's regular nationwide membership and offers in other states, are therefore not valid at these cinemas.
 Luna Palace uniquely operates two seasonal outdoor cinemas, one in Leederville (opposite their traditional cinema) and one in Mosman Park.

 Film festivals

 Palace also operate a series of international film festivals, highlighting a range of films from a chosen country.
-Festivals include the Alliance Française French Film Festival, the Lavazza Italian Film Festival, the Spanish Film Festival, German Film Festival and the British Film Festival.
+Festivals include the Alliance Française French Film Festival, the Lavazza Italian Film Festival, the Spanish Film Festival, German Film Festival, the Scandinavian Film Festival, Japanese Film Festival, and the British Film Festival.